adela1445/BudgetTracker/README.md

-# <span style="color:green">Budget Tracker 💰</span>
+# Budget Tracker

+Add functionality to our existing Budget Tracker application to allow for offline access and functionality.

+## Background

-## The user of this application will be able to add personal expenses and deposits with or without a connection. 💸💸
+The user will be able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they should populate the total when brought back online.

+### Offline Functionality:

+- Enter deposits offline

+- Enter expenses offline

+When brought back online:

+- Offline entries should be added to tracker.

+## User Story

+AS AN avid traveller
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling

+## Business Context

+Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
+Having offline functionality is paramount to our applications success.

+## Acceptance Criteria

+GIVEN a user is on Budget App without an internet connection WHEN the user inputs a withdrawal or deposit
+THEN that will be shown on the page, and added to their transaction history when their connection is back online.

+## Technologies

 This project was built with NodeJS, Express, and MongoDB/Mongoose.